 First, you'll need to decide how many people -- and who -- to include.
-Do you want have a group of friends already in mind who are interested in learning about Wicca?
+Do you want have a group of friends already in mind who are interested in learning about Wicca or some other form of Paganism?
 Or are you planning on starting a group with new people you haven't met before?
 Regardless, you'll need to figure out how many people to have in your group.
 Typically, any number up to about seven or eight works well -- any more than that can become difficult to manage.

 If you're going to lead a study group, some basic people skills are critical.
 If you don't have them, plan on developing them soon.

 - You need to be able to manage discussions so that everyone has a chance to express their ideas.